wp-plugins/secure-html5-video-player/readme.txt

 We use the Secure HTML5 Video Player with another plugin, cart66, that handles access to the pages that have the videos.
 That way, only members can see the videos.
 Another option is to password protect the post where the video short-tag is used.
 We personally don't have a problem with them saving the mp4, if they are on a page that they are allowed to be on.
 For some, it could be a feature.

-= How do I get the video to loop? =

-We recently implemented a loop option in the short tag and preferences.
-For the browsers that support it, we now provide a loop attribute for the short tag.
-If you set it to "yes", it should loop the video on HTML5 compliant browsers.
-On other browsers, this jQuery statement should work as a workaround:
-<code>jQuery("video").bind('ended', function(){
-    this.play();
-});</code>